Zhongshan: the stylish all-rounder (cafés, bars, easy transit)

 A central, design-forward district with great food, cafés, nightlife, and convenient connections—an ideal ‘default’ base for many trips.

-A planning-first guide to accessible Taipei: choosing neighborhoods, minimizing transfers, and designing days with rest and convenience.
+A planning-first guide to accessible Taipei: choosing the right base, minimizing transfers, and building days with rest, elevators, and comfort as the default.

-A planning-first guide to accessible Taipei: choosing neighborhoods, minimizing transfers, and designing days with rest and convenience.
+A planning-first guide to accessible Taipei: choosing the right base, minimizing transfers, and building days with rest, elevators, and comfort as the default.

 The biggest accessibility upgrade is itinerary design: fewer transfers, shorter hops, and predictable rest points.
 Taipei’s café culture makes it easy to build in breaks without losing momentum.